 After a week, he had gotten familiar with the different elements in the peaceful surroundings.
 He didn’t feel the need to look around anymore.
 With nothing to distract his attention, his mind became quiet.

-In the next few days, his thoughts went to his current lifestyle in college.
+As he continued to come to the park bench daily, his thoughts went to his current lifestyle in college.
 He thought of his unruly friends and their pranks.
 He thought about the late nights, drinking, clubbing, smoking and undone school assignments.

 He suddenly realized that while trying to fit in, he had gone against the values that he was brought up with.
-This wasn’t the real Rahul.
-In fact, he didn’t like the new Rahul at all.
+This wasn’t the real Sameer.
+In fact, he didn’t like the new Sameer at all.

 Self-awareness is the key